Please feel free to get in touch! You can reach me by email (firstname.lastname@example.org) or by mail at:

 Cambridge, MA 02138

 I'm currently a third-year doctoral student in English at Harvard University, where I'm also pursuing a secondary field in African and African American Studies.
 In the English Department, I serve as Lead Coordinator for Graduate Colloquia and co-coordinator of the Race & Ethnicity Graduate Colloquium.
+I'm also an affiliate of the Afro-Latin American Research Institute at the Hutchins Center for African and African American Research.

 I received my B.A. in comparative literature and history from Harvard College, where I lived in Lowell House, wrote for The Harvard Crimson, produced Lowell House Opera, and did research in the departments of English and African and African American Studies.
 My senior thesis—on the alleged absence of Francophone slave narratives—won four university honors: the Thomas Temple Hoopes Prize, George B. Sohier Prize, Kwame Anthony Appiah Prize, and the Bowdoin Prize (for the third chapter), and was also nominated for the Radcliffe Institute's Captain Jonathan Fay Prize.